CrowdHailer/CrowdHailer.github.io/_posts/2015-12-19-capability-objects.md

   };
 }
 {% endhighlight %}

+We now pass in a logger as a dependency.
+Instead of throwing an error we now log that we have recorded an error to the logger.

 ### Testing log messages
 When testing the dispatcher we do not want to pollute the console with log messages.